OrbintSoft/yauaa.netstandard/CONTRIBUTING.md

 ## Requirements
 Here I define a standard enviroment and list of software suggested or required to develop without throubles.

-If you prefer to use different software or enviroment you are free todo,but here we don't provide support for that.
+If you prefer to use different software or enviroment you are free to do,but here we don't provide support for that.

 ### Recommended enviroment